andrew/ultimate-awesome/README.md

 - [awesome-xr-companies](https://github.com/lukeacparsons/awesome-xr-companies) - A collection of companies building in the XR (VR and AR) space.
 - [awesome-ai-tools](https://github.com/lvwzhen/awesome-ai-tools) - Awesome AI Tools of the Future.
 - [awesome-proteomics](https://github.com/lyons89/awesome-proteomics) - An awesome list of proteomics tools and resources.
+- [awesome-hacktop-daily](https://github.com/Mail222/awesome-hacktop-daily) - An amassed list of my daily use programs/links from "Awesome --Topic name--" resources.
 - [my-awesome-resources](https://github.com/maku85/my-awesome-resources) - My personal curated list of awesome online resources.
 - [awesome-robofriends](https://github.com/Makwe-O/awesome-robofriends) - Simple react application that displays a couple of robofriends with search functionality.
 - [my-awesome-repos](https://github.com/malcodeman/my-awesome-repos) - All my repos in one place.